RSE and PSHE Curriculum

 Impact

 Our pupils leave school with a good understanding about how to stay safe, how to be healthy and how to develop positive relationships.
 Our pupils are well behaved, polite and respectful members of the school community who try hard to model our key school values: kindness, positivity, perseverance, compassion, respect and community spirit.
-They understand what it means to belong to to a multi-cultural and diverse society.
+They understand what it means to belong to a multi-cultural and diverse society.